 ./configure --prefix=/usr/local make sudo make install

 There are multiple ways to run Fluajho which should give you the flexibility to configure your system as you want.

 We make no distinction if you installed Fluajho yourself or through the distributions package-manager.

 The differences are: With or without NSM, with or without sound, installed or from the source dir.
-The permutations are too many to describe them all in detail, but here are some useful modes:

 Starting Fluajho through the Non Session Manager after you installed fluajho system-wide